 Is Basmati Rice Gluten Free?

 A weeknight curry, a meal-prep bowl, or a takeout container of fragrant rice can feel like the safest part of dinner, especially if you're managing celiac disease or gluten sensitivity.
-So, is Basmati Rice gluten free when it's the plain grain you cook at home?
+So, is Basmati Rice safe for those avoiding gluten when it's the plain grain you cook at home?

 In most cases, yes, and that’s why it shows up so often in wellness trends and gluten-free meal plans.
 But once you start looking at flavored packets, restaurant rice, or mixed dishes, the answer gets a little less automatic.
-Can you eat Basmati Rice on a gluten-free diet?
+Can you eat this rice on a gluten-free diet?
 Usually, yes, but the details matter more than people expect.
-From what I've seen working with gluten-sensitive readers, this food trips people up more than most.

 Also Read